Toggle: English / Spanish

-Direct ophthalmoscopy: You will be seated in a darkened room.
-The health care provider performs this common exam by shining a beam of light through the pupil using an instrument called an ophthalmoscope.
+- Direct ophthalmoscopy: You will be seated in a darkened room.
+The health care provider performs this exam by shining a beam of light through the pupil using an instrument called an ophthalmoscope.
 An ophthalmoscope is about the size of a flashlight.
-It has a light and several different tiny lenses that allow the examiner to view the back of the eyeball.
+It has a light and different tiny lenses that allow the provider to view the back of the eyeball.

-Indirect ophthalmoscopy: You will either lie or sit in a semi-reclined position.
-The health care provider holds your eye open while shining a very bright light into the eye using an instrument worn on the head.
+- Indirect ophthalmoscopy: You will either lie or sit in a semi-reclined position.
+The provider holds your eye open while shining a very bright light into the eye using an instrument worn on the head.
 (The instrument looks like a miner's light.)
-The health care provider views the back of the eye through a hand-held lens held close to your eye.
-Some pressure may be applied to the eyeball using a small, blunt probe.
+The provider views the back of the eye through a lens held close to your eye.
+Some pressure may be applied to the eye using a small, blunt probe.
 You will be asked to look in various directions.

-Slit-lamp ophthalmoscopy: You will sit in a chair with the instrument placed in front of you.
+- Slit-lamp ophthalmoscopy: You will sit in a chair with the instrument placed in front of you.
 You will be asked to rest your chin and forehead on a support to keep your head steady.
-The health care provider will use the microscope part of the slit lamp and a tiny lens placed close to the front of the eye.
-The health care provider can see about the same with this technique as with indirect ophthalmoscopy, but with higher magnification.
+The provider will use the microscope part of the slit lamp and a tiny lens placed close to the front of the eye.
+The provider can see about the same with this technique as with indirect ophthalmoscopy, but with higher magnification.

-The opthalmoscopy examination usually takes about 5 to 10 minutes.
+The ophthalmoscopy examination takes about 5 to 10 minutes.

 Indirect ophthalmoscopy and slit-lamp ophthalmoscopy are performed after eyedrops are placed to widen (dilate) the pupils.
 Direct ophthalmoscopy and slit-lamp ophthalmoscopy can be performed with or without the pupil dilated.

 The eyedrops may make it hard for you to focus your eyes for several hours.
 You should arrange to have someone drive you after the examination.
-Wearing sunglasses or tinted lenses will help make your dilated pupils more comfortable.
+Wearing sunglasses or tinted lenses will help your eyes feel more comfortable.

 - Are allergic to any medicines